dmbarbour/wikilon/docs/AwelonLang.md

 Acceleration is a performance assumption for Awelon.

 An obvious target for acceleration is natural numbers and arithmetic.
 We should be able to add or multiply two numbers in a small constant time, and represent big numbers in a small space.
 A more sophisticated example might involve representations for matrices and functions for linear algebra, enabling use of SIMD or GPGPU.
-An even more advanced variation might accelerate an "interpreter" function for a safe subset of OpenCL, to effectively embed that subset of OpenCL into the Awelon language.
+Accelerated evaluation for a safe subset of OpenCL or Kahn process networks could support cloud computing.

 Accelerators are essentially "built-in" functions with a reference implementation in Awelon.
 They extend the set of "performance primitives" for an Awelon interpreter or compiler.
-In general, accelerated functions should be recognized using: `[reference impl](accel)`.
-The annotation both documents our performance assumption and provides an opportunity for feedback to resist invisible performance rot when porting code or tweaking definitions.
+In general, accelerated functions should be indicated explicitly by annotation: `[reference impl](accel)`.
+The annotation documents our performance assumption and provides an opportunity for feedback - a warning message - if the assumption does not hold.
+This can help resist invisible performance rot upon porting to another version of the compiler or adjusting definitions.

 Development and standardization of accelerators is a long term project and performance path for Awelon systems.
 Once we have enough of them, much Awelon code will be viewed as glue code between accelerators.